Monster a Go-Go: Release and reception

-The MST3K version of the film was released by Rhino Home Video as part of the Collection, Volume 8 DVD set.
-It was soon re-released by Shout Factory The film's original director, Bill Rebane, released a "Special Collector's Edition" with commentary and other extras on Synergy Entertainment on October 19, 2010.

 Critical reception has been predominantly negative, with the film regarded as being one of the all-time worst.

 Allmovie gave the film a negative review, calling it "an incoherent concoction brewed solely to fill space on a double bill" while TV Guide panned the film, calling it "garbage".

 Dennis Schwartz from Ozus' World Movie Reviews gave the film a negative review.
 In his review of the film, Schwartz called it "One of the most incoherent films ever made because the plot line can't be explained rationally nor are the characters clearly defined."
 When reviewing the film, Horror News.net also noted the reason behind its negative reputation: "The film itself falls into the 'worst' category with not only a lethargic presentation but with its odd-pieced editing style.
 Some scenes pop in out of nowhere that really don't seem to have much to do with the previous scene.
 Others are typical conversation scenes that are just edited back and forth in a haphazard way.
 I think the film stands better as a piece to be mocked and laughed at than as a real piece of important cinema.
 In fact, you may find humor in just those elements alone that make the experience one to look for mistakes, continuity errors and ridiculous logic at times.
 Why they felt the need that it needed some hipster dance scenes thrown in to sell more tickets is beyond me.
 But the result is so odd that it also deserves a laugh.
 It's classic B-grade miss mash that only has appeal in its disjointed effort."

+The film's original director, Bill Rebane, released a "Special Collector's Edition" with commentary and other extras on Synergy Entertainment on October 19, 2010.